TAP-LLM/SplitFedLLM/FedGLM-LLaMA/README_en.md

 1. Before starting the service, please change all the fields of 'your_ip' to the IP addresses of your server and receiver.
 2. Please start the server first, and it is best to wait for the server to respond with "waiting for reception" before starting the client.

+##### Model Splitting and Saving
+Client Model: `./eval/test-client/prepare_client_model.py`
+Server Model: `./eval/test-service/prepare_service_model.py`

+Import the client and server finetuned models obtained from the finetuning phase separately, while keeping the base model unchanged.
+The models are automatically split and saved.
+Using the transformers library, the saved models can directly serve as base models without the need to additionally include the previous finetuned models.
 ## TODO
 Join breakpoint continuation, currently not supported